 Experts therefore advise you to leave enough room for maneuver.
 The following four tips show you how to deal with your partner's fear of commitment.
 If these do not work, it may help to professional couple therapy.

-- Tip 3: Strengthen trust.
+3. The Strengthen trust.
 By taking the fear seriously, your partner feels respected.
 This builds his Self-confidence on.
 In conversation, you find out more about your motives: Why is each of you acting this way right now?
 How did this argument come about?
 Where does the often inexplicable fear come from?
 If you are familiar with each other, you are on the right track - then you can also rethink your behaviour patterns.

-- What expectations do I have of the Life and my relationships?
+• What expectations do I have of the Life and my relationships?

-- What is the trigger for my fears?
+• What is the trigger for my fears?

-- How can I overcome commitment anxiety?
+• How can I overcome my fear of commitment?

 One answer leads you to the next.
 Some reflections are factual - and thus take away your fear of unpleasant thoughts.
 Think also of positive Memories from previous relationships.
 Your own love life certainly has interesting stories to offer.